jquery/jquery-license/README.md

 * `owner` (default: `"jquery"`): Which GitHub user/organization to audit.
   * This only exists for development purposes so that the value can be set to a personal account for testing.
 * `repoDir` (default: `"repos"`): Which directory to clone repositories into.
+* `outputDir` (default: `"output"`): Which directory to store PR results into.
+  * Results for all PR checks are stored, whether run through the web hook or through the `jquery-audit-pr` binary.

 ### Webhook config